-Mediacom Communications's Chairman and Chief Executive Officer has the ability to control all major corporate decisions, and a sale of his stock could result in a change of control that would have unpredictable effects.
+Mediacom Communications's Chairman and Chief Executive Officer has the ability to control all major corporate decisions, and a sale of his ownership interest could result in a change of control that would have unpredictable effects.

-Mediacom Communications is wholly-owned by an entity controlled by Rocco B. Commisso, Mediacom Communications's founder, Chairman and Chief Executive Officer.
+An entity wholly-owned by Rocco B. Commisso, Mediacom Communications's founder, Chairman and Chief Executive Officer, is the sole shareholder of Mediacom Communications.
 Our debt arrangements provide that a default may result upon certain change of control events, including if Mr. Commisso were to sell a significant stake in us or Mediacom Communications to a third party.
 Our debt agreements provide, however, that a change of control will not be deemed to have occurred so long as Mediacom Communications continues to be our manager and Mr. Commisso continues to be Mediacom Communications's Chairman and Chief Executive Officer.

-A change in control could result in a default under our debt arrangements, could require us to offer to repurchase our senior notes at 101% of their principal amount, could trigger a variety of federal, state and local regulatory consent requirements and potentially limit Mediacom Communications's further utilization of net operating losses for income tax purposes.
+A change in control could result in a default under our debt arrangements, require us to offer to repurchase the notes at 101% of their principal amount, trigger a variety of federal, state and local regulatory consent requirements and potentially limit Mediacom Communications's further utilization of net operating losses for income tax purposes.
 Any of the foregoing results could adversely affect our results of operations and financial condition.